 Light Space & Time Online Art Gallery is extremely happy to announce that William Nourse has been named as the Gallery’s new featured artist and he will now be promoted by the gallery for the next 14 days in the gallery’s Artist Showcase.

 William was selected as 1 of the top twelve finalists of the gallery’s recent Solo Art Exhibition Series #5.
 The placement in this competition qualified his art to be showcased in this feature.
-Below are his Artist Biography and Artist Statement that was submitted to this competition.
+Below are William's Artist Biography, Artist Statement and 5 images that were submitted to this competition.

 Will purchased his first digital SLR back in 2002 (a Canon D60) and used that until about 2011, sporadically taking images that might be considered artistic, but mostly taking family photos.
 Several years ago, he became much more intentional about photography, learning about post-processing and focusing on composition, light and color to create images and to share them with others.
 He is self-taught, but is an avid reader on both the technical and artistic aspects of photography.